danenbm/fintech-p2-machine-learning/README.md

 * We tried various strategies for how much missing/invalid data we discarded.
 * We tried replacing zeros with the mean for each column.
 It had a small effect but we left it out since it seemed to lower overall accuracy without much positive effect.
 * We tried using the experimental scikit-learn `IterativeImputer` to impute NaN values.
 We tried it with various estimators:
   * BayesianRidge: regularized linear regression
   * DecisionTreeRegressor: non-linear regression
- * ExtraTreesRegressor: similar to missForest in R
+  * KNeighborsRegressor: comparable to other KNN imputation approaches
- * KNeighborsRegressor: comparable to other KNN imputation approaches The first three models had trouble converging, and the K-neareset neigbors estimator produced results similar to just using the column mean.
+  * The first two models had trouble converging, and the K-neareset neigbors estimator produced results similar to just using the column mean.
 So we stuck with the `SimpleImputer` using the column mean.
 * We tried dropping some of the redundant columns but in general when we saw our Class 1 accuracy go down for multiple models, so we left in all the columns from the raw dataset.
 * We also tried scaling data to be between 0 and 1 using the scikit-learn `MinMaxScaler`.
 This caused some of our models to only predict Class 1, but it had a positive effect on the Tensorflow models, especially with the raw dataset, so we used the 0 to 1 scaled data for those models.